xgzlucario/rotom/README.md

 ## Introduction

-This is rotom, a tiny Redis Server written in Go.
+This is rotom, a high performance, low latency tiny Redis Server written in Go.
 It replicates the core event loop mechanism AeLoop in Redis based on I/O multiplexing.

 ## Features